hardikvaniya/Get-Dog-breeds-JavaScript-backend/README.md

 1) In file "assignment.js" replaced import "fetchDogs" to "fetchDogs.js".
 2) In the sortedAlphabet list replace one of the “o” with “p”.
-3) In the "getDaysInMonths.js" file implement the corner case of Leap years.

 ## Notes:
+1) In the "getDaysInMonths.js" file implement the corner case of Leap years.

-1) add .DS_store files to .gitignore
+2) add .DS_store and node modules files to .gitignore
-2) Could have kept the select prompt for months but found the entering number more suitable.
+3) Could have kept the select prompt for months but found the entering number more suitable.